-Internationalisation and intercultural learning Students will be able to • read, understand and critically assess international research literature identify differences and commonalities in sport structures of different regions (Europe, Americas, Asia and Africa) • understand the effects of different social, economic and legal features sport systems on sport development in general and social challenges of sport in particular; understand different sport cultures by exchanges of experiences in the international class • understand and a ppreciate diversity of people by their experiences in the international classes and selected topics of the sociology seminar; understand the diversity of sport systems by covering a variety of examples of social, economic and legal structures of sport and its effects from different countries across the globe.
-Core Contents Key approaches of sociology to analyze sport structures and development including agency-structure interrelation, differentiation theory, social constructivism, critical (feminist) theory; organizational culture; • Social inequality in sport, including in-/exclusion of minorities, social stratification in sport, gender based violence, racism, homo-/transnegativity, mediated sport; Key issues of national and international sports law, such as: doping, sports arbitration, sport sponsorship, competition rules applicable to sports, TV and broadcasting of sports events.
-Key approaches to sport business, such as management from profit experimentians in grant a comparts or solution of non-profit organizations in sports, corporate social responsibility (CSR) in and through sport, funding sport programs (e.g. s ponsorship, fundraising) Teaching and Learning Methods Seminar-based teaching including small lectures, group work, class presentation, reading sessions; Recommended Literature Will be communicated at the beginning of the term in each seminar Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate Assessments Details will be given in the first sessions for each seminar.
-Assessment / extent / share of the module 60% written exam on Sport Business (2 hrs, open question grade format) and Legal Aspects (2 hrs, open question format); 40% term paper on Sociological Aspects (5.000 words); Weight of module (100%) Module Commissioner Cf. Overview Module Commissioner Wodure commissioner
+Internationalisation and intercultural learning Students will be able to • read, understand and critically assess international research literature • identify differences and commonalities in sport structures of different regions (Europe, Americas, Asia and Africa) • understand the effects of different social, economic and legal features sport systems on sport development in general and social challenges of sport in particular; • understand different sport cultures by exchanges of experiences in the international class • understand and appreciate diversity of people by their experiences in the international classes and selected topics of the sociology seminar; • understand the diversity of sport systems by covering a variety of examples of social, economic and legal structures of sport and its effects from different countries across the globe.
+Core Contents Key approaches of sociology to analyze sport structures and development including agency-structure interrelation, differentiation theory, social constructivism, critical (feminist) theory; organizational culture; Social inequality in sport, including in-/exclusion of minorities, social stratification in sport, gender based violence, racism, homo-/transnegativity, mediated sport; Key issues of national and international sports law, such as: doping, sports arbitration, sport sponsorship, competition rules applicable to sports, TV and broadcasting of sports events.
+Key approaches to sport business, such as management of non-profit organizations in sports, corporate social responsibility (CSR) in and through sport, funding sport programs (e.g. sponsorship, fundraising) Teaching and Learning Methods Seminar-based teaching including small lectures, group work, class presentation, reading sessions; Recommended Literature Will be communicated at the beginning of the term in each seminar Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate Assessments Details will be given in the first sessions for each seminar.
+Assessment / extent / share of the module 33,33% term paper on Sociological Aspects (3.000 words); grade 33,33% written exam on Sport Business (1 hrs, open question format) 33,33% written exam on Legal Aspects (1 hrs, open question Mainte of modul format); Weight of module (100%) Module Commissioner Cf. Overview Module Commissioner

-DEV6 - Sport Economics
+Module: DEV6 - Sport Economics

-M.A.
+Degree program: M.A.
 International Sport Development and Politics (M.A.
-DEV) Winter term 2020/21 onward
+DEV)

-German module title Sportökonomie Abbreviation DEV6 Subject related semester / Duration 2.SRS/1 Total Workload/Total ECTS-Points 180 h/6 Courses of the module Title Semester hours per week / Contact time / Self-study / Semester of study / Type of class/ Language of instruction/ Mandatory attendance a) Economic Concepts, Theories, and Methods 30 h / 30 h / 2.
+German module title Sportökonomie Abbreviation DEV6 Subject related semester / Duration 2.
+SRS / 1 Total Workload / Total ECTS-Points 180 h / 6 Courses of the module Title Semester hours per week / Contact time / Self-study / Semester of study / Type of class/ Language of instruction / Mandatory attendance a) Economic Concepts, Theories, and Methods 30 h / 30 h / 2.
 SRS / LEC / English / no b) Economics of Sport Participation, Health, Events, and Elite Sport 30 h / 90 h / 2.
-SRS / SE / English / no Intended learning outcomes Advanced research skills Students will be able to identify current research problems in sport economics demonstrate an understanding of the development of sport economic literature demonstrate an understanding of the importance of sport economic research to evaluate public sport policies Independent knowledge acquisition and critical thinking Students will be able to understand the theoretical background on sport demand, sport supply as well as sport markets explain the concept of market failure in the context of sport promotion work methodologically, conceptually and systematically on current problems in sport economics independently apply statistical a nalyses in the context of sport economics critically reflect on the classical assumptions defining modern (sport)economics Professionalism and vocational orientation Students will be able to provide arguments justifying public investments in sports identify and solve current problems related to sports demand and supply demonstrate the skills to argue, present and moderate Internationalisation and intercultural learning Students will be able to evaluate international sport policies promoting sports participation identify similarities and differences a mong different sport systems Core Contents Sport Demand Sport Supply Sport Markets
+SRS / SE / English / no Intended learning outcomes Advanced research skills Students will be able to identify current research problems in sport economics demonstrate an understanding of the devel opment of sport economic literature demonstrate an understanding of the importance of sport economic research to evaluate public sport policies Independent knowledge acquisition and critical thinking Students will be able to understand the theoretical background on sport demand, sport supply as well as sport markets explain the concept of market failure in the context of sport promotion work methodologically, conceptually and systematically on current problems in sport economics independently apply statistical analyses in the context of sport economics critically reflect on the classical assumptions defining modern (sport)economics Professionalism and vocational orientation Students will be able to provide arguments justifying public investments in sports identify and solve current problems related to sports demand and supply demonstrate the skills to argue, present and moderate Internationalisation and intercultural learning Students will be able to evaluate international sport policies promoting sports participation identify similarities and differences a mong different sport systems Core Contents Sport DemandSport SupplySport Markets